-If you need to delete rows or columns from a spreadsheet, you would select a row or column, or a set of rows or columns then hit the Del(ete) key to delete them.
+If you need to delete rows or columns from a spreadsheet, you would select a row or column by clicking on its label either at the left of the spreadsheet for a Row or at the top of the spreadsheet for a Column, or you could select a set of rows or columns, then hit the Del(ete) key to delete them.
 No need to practice this now.
-Just remember where to find this section if you ever need to delete rows or columns from a spreadsheet.

 The beauty of an electronic spreadsheet such as Excel is that, even when you add or delete rows or columns, the system automatically updates the formulas where appropriate to match the new state of the data.

-If you make changes like this that you want to keep, you must save your work once again.
+Whenever you make changes like this that you want to keep, you must save your work once again.
 Do this now.

-Save your Grade 4 2007 document one last time
+Save your Grade 4 2013 document one last time